watercooler-labs/toggl-cli/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --proxy <proxy>    Use custom proxy
+    -C <directory>         Change directory before running the command --proxy <proxy>    Use custom proxy

 SUBCOMMANDS:
-    auth
-    config      Manage auto-tracking configuration
+    auth        Authenticate with the Toggl API.
+Find your API token at https://track.toggl.com/profile#api-token config      Manage auto-tracking configuration
     continue
     current
     help        Prints this message or the help of the given subcommand(s) list
     running
-    start       Start a new time entry.
-Call with no arguments to start in interactive mode. stop
+    start       Start a new time entry, call with no arguments to start in interactive mode stop
 ```